Pets and Emergency Situations: Save Your Pet and Your Skin

 Emergency protocol:

-- Your alert signal (which you will have taught him) - "FLOOD": Your pet runs towards his crate
+- Your alert signal (that you will have taught him) - "FLOOD": Your pet runs towards his crate

 - Flotation equipment: Life jacket on the animal, even in the crate